-The Gospel of John identifies Jesus as the Logos , the “ Word ” through which God made the Universe.
+Jesus is the Word made flesh through whom the glory of God is revealed, the same Word by which God created all things .
+The Gospel of John identifies Jesus as the ‘ Logos ’, the “ Word ” through which God made the Universe.
 This theme is prominent in the Gospel of John .
 It builds on traditional ideas from the Hebrew Bible about how God created the world, especially life through His spoken Word.
-Jesus of Nazareth is the ultimate expression of that Word spoken by the Living God.
+Jesus of Nazareth is the Living Expression of that creative word.

 Paul summoned believers to adopt the same mind that Jesus had when he poured out his life “unto death” for others – Philippians 2:5-11.
 Jesus fulfilled the role of the ‘ Suffering Servant ’ described in the Book of Isaiah .
 Unlike Adam, he did not attempt to grasp the “ likeness of God ,” but he humbled himself and submitted to a shameful death on the Roman cross.
 Therefore, God exalted him and made him “ Lord ” over all things.
 His exaltation did not precede his death; his enthronement followed it, and he died utterly alone.